Chapter 10 : Everyone Wants Me (Dead)

 "Watch Albus play single-player strip poker?"
 Her friend squeals, dancing on her lavender flats.
 "Then number twenty three!"

-"Is that one still legal in this county?"
+"Is that one still legal in this country?"

 "Something wrong?" he murmurs.

 "Besides the fact that society allow these menaces to breed?"
-I hiss, trying not to notice how his damp collar frames his neck.
+I hiss.

 "I don't mean about that."